 Amounts received or receivable from grantor agencies are subject to audit and adjustment by grantor agencies.
 This could result in refunds to the grantor agency for any expenditure disallowed under grant terms.
 The amount of expenditures which may be disallowed by the grantor cannot be determined at this time although the Institution expects such amounts, if any, to be immaterial to its overall financial position.

-Litigation, claims and assessments filed against the Institution (an organizational unit of the Technical College System of Georgia), if any, are generally considered to be actions against the State of Georgia.
-Accordingly, significant litigation, claims and assessments pending against the State of Georgia are disclosed in the State of Georgia Comprehensive Annual Financial Report for the fiscal year ended June 30, 2019.
+Litigation, claims and assessments filed against the College, if any, are generally considered to be actions against the State of Georgia.
+Accordingly, significant litigation, claims and assessments pending against the State of Georgia are disclosed in the State of Georgia Annual Comprehensive Financial Report for the fiscal year ended June 30, 2021.

-NOTE 11: POST-EMPLOYMENT BENEFITS OTHER THAN PENSION BENEFITS
+NOTE 12: POST-EMPLOYMENT BENEFITS OTHER THAN PENSION BENEFITS